mpresteg/haplObserve/README.md

  - Generate summary table that contains haplotype frequencies from all ethnicity/country in a single spreadsheet
  - Generates haplotype frequency table that can be used as reference table for HLAHapV

+# Test / Example Files:
+ - Test / example files (which the JUnit tests make use of) can be found at hapl-obs/src/test/resources (csv files and the collective directory)

 # (Alternative) Installation and Execution:
  - Install JDK (written for 1.8)